 The object of The National Association of Danish Folk Dancers is to preserve and to put into use Danish folk dancing, folk music, and national costumes.

-The association roughly has

-6.000 members active in 175 Clubs.
+The association roughly has 6.000 members active in 170 Clubs.

+Folkedans

+Danmark

+<image>

+DIF

+DANISH NATIONAL COSTUME

 DANISH NATIONAL COSTUMES

 Danish national costumes are produced today based on historical material from the period 1750 - 1850.
-During this period fashion changed several times - just as today - and this can be seen in the cut as well as in the choice of fabrics.
+During this period fashion changed several times - just as today and this can be seen in the cut as well as in the choice of fabrics.
 Especially in the female costumes variations can be seen specifically showing which part of Denmark the costume comes from.
 This appears particularly in the headgear.
-On the islands of FANØ and AMAGER it is still a tradition to wear the national costumes on certain occasions, for example church confirmation as celebrated in Denmark and celebration of festivals.
+On the islands of FANØ and AMAGER it is still a tradition to wear the national costumes on certain occasions, for example church confirmation celebrated in Denmark and celebration of festivals.
 In the rest of the country the costumes are only used for folk dancing.
-MEN's and WOMEN CLOTHES Men's costume from the 17 hundreds is characterized by long waistcoat, frock coats and knee breeches.
+MFN's and WOMEN CLOTHES Men's costume from the 17 hundreds is characterized by long waistcoat, frock coats and knee breeches.

-Men's costume from the 18 hundreds is characterized by short waistcoats and long trousers.
 Women's costume from the 17 hundreds is characterized by a two-piece dress where the top can be either a front laced bodice, under which a knitted jersey is worn, or a jacket top, and a long very wide skirt.